A Randomized Missing Data Approach to Robust Filtering and Forecasting: Introduction

 A similar idea rationalizing the exclusion of data measurements was previously considered by \citet{Sims_2003} and later \citet{Sims_2011} who develop the notion of rational inattention.
 They show that, in the presence of explicit costs to collecting and processing measurements, it is optimal from a decision-theoretic point of view to not use all available data.
 We argue that the presence of measurement outliers and misspecification leads to a similar trade-off between bias and efficiency.
 Since the inclusion of all available observations can yield biased state and parameter estimates, the risk of including contaminated observations is an implicit cost to using more data.
 Hence, by inducing a degree of ``randomized inattention'' in our RMD framework, we can control for the trade-off between bias and efficiency subject to minimizing the loss function of interest.
 As previously noted by \citet{Hamilton_1986}, among others, the total uncertainty of filtered states in state-space models can be decomposed into separate filter uncertainty and parameter uncertainty components.
 This decomposition further entails an inherent bias-efficiency trade-off with respect to the set of measurements taken into consideration in the presence of model misspecification, e.g. due to intermittent measurement distortions.

 In Section \ref{sec:RMD_framework}, we lay out the general properties of the RMD framework in a Bayesian setting and then show two alternative implementations.
 The first one, denoted RMD-N, allows for endogenous randomization of missing data based on an indicator that is subject to a learning assumption.
 The second implementation, denoted RMD-X, is subject to a no-learning assumption with exogenous randomization of missing data.
 We establish that both RMD-N and RMD-X arise as special cases in our general RMD framework under specific choices of the generative model for missing observations.
+The imposed fraction of randomly utilized measurements plays the role of a regularization parameter controlling the arising robustness-efficiency trade-off in the presence of misspecified observations with favorable learning properties.

+Our main theory result in Section \ref{sec::Bias_Variance_Decomposition} below is that the RMD framework introduces a new bias-variance trade-off controlled by the induced randomization rate.
+As a key distinction, the RMD framework limits data utilization to reduce prediction bias at the expense of larger variance, while a wide range of ML methods exploit bias-variance trade-off involving penalization over the entire data sample to reduce prediction variance at the expense of larger bias.
+The RMD-X implementation of the RMD framework can further be viewed as a time-series extension of bootstrap aggregation (bagging), originally developed by \citet{Breiman_1996}.
+As a key distinction from bagging, RMD-X preserves time-series dependence by re-sampling without replacement while retaining the original time index of each observation by randomly drawing only induced missing values in each re-sampled path.

 To illustrate the empirical performance of our approach, in Section \ref{sec:empirical} we consider state space models for extracting inflation trends and document favorable performance of our RMD framework and the resulting out-of-sample forecasts.
 We first apply RMD to the classical unobserved components (UC) model.
 It has been well documented by \citet{Stock_Watson_2007} and \citet{Stock_Watson_2016}, among others, that the forecasting performance of the UC model is hindered by the presence of time-variation in the precision of inflation rate measurements and additional measurement distortions due to outliers.
 We therefore study an RMD-N and RMD-X augmented versions of the classical UC model vis-\`{a}-vis the unobserved components/stochastic volatility outlier-adjustment (UCSVO) model that was put forward by \citet{Stock_Watson_2016} as another way to minimize the detrimental impact of outliers by way of subjecting them to particular distributional assumptions.